Vaughan-Peter/Environment-Sustainability/ReadMe.md

 ---

+## 🎯 Purpose
+The goal is to **raise awareness** and encourage **collaborative learning** about how electronics affect our planet, and what we can do to make technology more sustainable.
+This repo is useful for:
+- Teachers & students
+- Workshop leaders
+- Researchers
+- Anyone curious about sustainable electronics

+---

 ## 📌 What’s Inside -> Documents -> Electronic Sustainability Questions
 - ✅ 100 open-ended questions grouped into six themes:
   - General Awareness